Ian Ward (cricketer)

 Ian James Ward (born 30 September 1972) is a British broadcaster and former professional cricketer.
-A left-handed batsman and occasional right-arm medium bowler for Surrey and Sussex, Ward was capped 5 times by England.
+A left-handed batsman and occasional right-arm medium bowler for Surrey and Sussex, Ward played 5 times for the England Test team all in 2001 under the captaincy of future Sky sports colleague Nasser Hussain.
 Since retiring from professional cricket in 2005, he has worked for Sky Sports as a cricket commentator and presenter.